-Are you looking for incredible, but off-the-beaten-path travel ideas for the upcoming year?
+Are you looking for incredible, but off-the-beaten-path travel ideas?
 Well, we’ve got a destination that may be a bit of a surprise for you: Door County, Wisconsin.
 Maybe there’s not an abundance of travel articles highlighting this beautiful area of Wisconsin, but there should be!

 My Itchy Travel Feet featured contributor Debi Lander from ByLanderSea, is here to tell us all about her amazing time exploring what’s become known as “Cape Cod of the Midwest”.
 Also a popular retirement community, Door County is an extremely picturesque location that features an extensive shoreline, plenty of natural wonders, charming landmarks, and a whopping 2,500 acres of cherry orchards.
 Yes, the cherry obsession is alive and well in Door County – and for very good reason.

 Travel has become a new way of life for many boomers.
 According to an AARP survey published at the end of 2018, “Boomers take 4-5 trips per year”, some visiting family and others signing up for exciting adventures.
 Occasionally, vacation spots seem so ideal, folks consider relocating in retirement.

 And sometimes—they follow through.
 Door County, Wisconsin, happens to be one of those places.

 Door County occupies the top two-thirds of the 70-mile long Door Peninsula, the part of the Wisconsin map that looks like a left-handed thumb sticking into Lake Michigan.
 It’s about 155 north of Milwaukee.

 The location gives the county about 300 miles of rugged, rocky shoreline, dotted with 19 towns and villages, 11 lighthouses, and five state parks.
 Idyllic summer temperatures, 53 public beaches, 34 outlying islands and a bounty of water sports bring people back year after year, generation after generation.